mlocati/gettext-iconv-windows/README.md

 ## Code Signing Policy

-Starting with gettext v0.22.5 / iconv v1.17, the build DLLs and executables are signed.
+Starting with gettext v0.22.5 / iconv v1.17, the built DLLs and executables are signed.

 Free code signing is provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).